tsnellgrove/dark_castle3/doc/to_do.md

 	TBD: update class name from InvisMach => InvisCmdMach (???)
 	TBD: make InHandAndStateCond a child of StateCond
 	TBD: dual inheritance for ViewOnly or Item machines (???)
+	TBD: do we really need to pass machine_state to result_exe() method??

 ***** NEEDED UPDATES TO PLAN *****